-1. A student found to have committed a violation or violations described in Part II.B. of the Student Code of Conduct shall, depending upon the character and seriousness of the misconduct, be subject to one or more of the sanctions described and classified below.
-Notice of any sanctions imposed shall be given to the student in writing.
+- 1. A student found to have committed a violation or violations described in Part II.B. of the Student Code of Conduct or of misconduct of the types addressed in the Comprehensive Policy on Gender-Based and Sexual Misconduct shall, depending upon the character and seriousness of the misconduct, be subject to one or more of the sanctions described and classified below.
+Notice of any sanctions imposed shall be given to the student in writing. - a.

-- a.
 Minor Sanctions - (1) Warning A written notice to the student that his or her conduct is in violation of specified provisions of this Code. - (2) Reprimand and Probation A written reprimand to the student for violation of specified regulations of this Code, accompanied by notice that the student will as a consequence be placed on probation for a designated period and that the student will be subject to additional sanctions if he or she is found to have committed additional Code violations during the probationary period. - (3) Discretionary Assignment A written work assignment to perform community service work to benefit the College or other local governmental or non-profit entities within its territory, on recommendation to and with prior approval of the Dean of Student Services. - b.
-Intermediate Sanctions - (1) Loss of Privileges Denial of specified privileges for a designated period. - (2) Access Limitations Restriction to or exclusion from specified locations or facilities on the College campus. - (3) Restitution Required compensation, in the form of payment or in-kind materials or services, for loss, damage, or injury to property. - (4) Removal from a College course or courses, or from a College program. - (5) Requirement to participate in educational programs, counseling, or treatment to address alcohol or substance abuse, anger management, or gender-based or sexual misconduct, as a condition of continued attendance or (in the case of a student who has been suspended or expelled) return to attendance at the College. - (6) No-contact orders prohibiting the student from contacting or attempting to contact or communicate with, by any means, the complainant(s) who brought the charges which resulted in the student's eligibility for sanctions, or other members of the College community as may be appropriate under circumstances of a particular case. - c.
-Severe Sanctions - (1) Suspension Temporary removal of the student from College attendance or enrollment for a specified period of time, after which the student may be eligible to resume attendance or to re-enroll on specified conditions.
-A suspended student will be administratively withdrawn from his or her classes for the balance of the semester during which the suspension is imposed.
-If an interim suspension has previously been imposed on the student for the misconduct involved, the official start date of the suspension will be the first date of the interim suspension. - (2) Expulsion Permanent removal of the student from enrollment at the College. - d.
-Interim Suspension or other Interim Conditions The Vice President of Student Services or the Dean of Student Services shall be authorized to impose an Interim Suspension or other interim conditions such as, but not limited to loss of privileges, access limitations, or no-contact orders on the student pending any hearing before the Judicial Board, if in the judgment of the Vice President or Dean of Student Services such action is reasonably necessary: - (1) In order to protect the safety and physical or emotional well-being of the student or other members of the College community, and/or to protect College property, or - (2) Because the student's presence on campus threatens to disrupt or interfere with normal operations of the College.
+Intermediate Sanctions - (1) Loss of Privileges Denial of specified privileges for a designated period. - (2) Access Limitations Restriction to or exclusion from specified locations or facilities on the College campus. - (3) Restitution Required compensation, in the form of payment or in-kind materials or services, for loss, damage, or injury to property. - (4) Removal from a College course or courses, or from a College program. - (5) Requirement to participate in educational programs, counseling, or treatment to address alcohol or substance abuse, anger management, or gender-based or sexual misconduct, as a condition of continued attendance or (in the case of a student who has been suspended or expelled) return to attendance at the College. - (6) No-contact orders prohibiting the student from contacting or attempting to contact or communicate with, by any means, the complainant(s) who brought the charges which resulted in the student's eligibility for sanctions, or other members of the College community as may be appropriate under circumstances of a particular case.